This post was originally published on January 25, 2017 and has been updated and expanded for freshness.

 Yes.
 Let us explain why:

 Clear and accurate translations are a way to improve customer service and production quality.
-This is not the area to skimp over by relying on your own in-house personnel to translate key documents.
+This is not the area in which to rely on your own in-house personnel to translate key documents.

 What should manufacturers focus on if they want to ensure that they release successful translated materials?